Modified Fasting 101: The Ultimate Beginner’s Guide

-I recommend including 13 grams of protein, four times per day during the fast, as well as good omega fatty acids from flaxseed or hemp seed.
+I recommend including 13 grams of protein, four times per day, during the fast, as well as good omega fatty acids from flaxseed or hemp seed.
 You may wish to include raw greens, plus steamed vegetables or a piece of fruit.
-Your total intake of calories should not exceed 800 calories daily to stay within what is known, from the published clinical research on how to achieve the benefits of fasting, while still eating.
+Your total intake of calories should not exceed 800 calories daily to stay within what is known, from the published clinical research, to support the benefits of fasting while still eating.

 If you plan your own menu for a modified fast, take special care to include plenty of micronutrients from organic sources.

 You can also use the Flash Fast kit, which has all the food you’ll need for three days (and allows for unlimited greens blended into your shakes, or eaten without oils added, and some non-starchy veggies or one serving of fruit is also allowable as additions, keeping you under 800 calories).